 The Chase Saphire Reserve includes a priority pass, offering complimentary airport lounge access (with free wi-fi, food and cocktails!).
 They’ll also compensate you $100 for free Global Entry and TSA pre-check to skip airport lines.
 The annual fee seems steep at $450, but you receive $300 back in travel credits (even Uber counts towards that), so it’s really only $150 for travelers.
 Their 50,000 bonus point sign up is good for $750 in travel credit, enough for a free ticket overseas!
 We’ve found the perks of the Chase Sapphire Reserve easy to use and it’s currently the most popular card among travel hackers.

-4) Lock in a good hotel as early as you can, but choose rooms with free cancellation.
 That way if you have to cancel your trip or find something better later, you can make changes without paying a penalty.
-We typically use booking.com because the price you see includes taxes and they usually offer the best prices.
+We typically use booking.com because the price you see often includes taxes and they usually offer the best prices.
+But quickly double check by searching the hotel on google before booking.
+This quickly compares prices across many booking sites.

 Here are a few more articles that you might find useful: